Boydbueno/blockchain-prototype1/README.md

 ```

 ### Running own node
-This is not recommended.
+This is not a recommended method.
 Syncing the rinkeby or ropsten node could take a long time

+First you'll need to install geth.
+Follow the instructions on the (https://www.ethereum.org/cli)

 ``` bash
 # Starting rinkeby node from command line